OpenMDAO/OpenMDAO/openmdao/docs/other/om_command.rst

 #########################

 The :code:`openmdao view_connections` command generates a table of connection information for all input and output variables in the model.
-It's primary purpose is to help debug a model by making the following things easier:
+Its primary purpose is to help debug a model by making the following things easier: